RixTechnologies/xelastic/README.md

 The xelastic class provides basic methods to handle requests to the elasticsearch indexes.
 To start using xelastic you should first:
 * design the indexes you need in your application and create the index templates
 * create the configuration dictionary
+When indexing the data xelastic will automatically save it into index of the correct time span.

 ## Quick start
 * Download the code file xelastic.py